mlinpl/aiart.mlinpl.org/competition-terms.md

 **§ 2\.
 THE PURPOSE AND SCOPE OF THE AI ART COMPETITION.**

 1. The AI ART Competition (the “**Competition**”) aims to select works in the field of data science, machine learning, and artificial intelligence, which will be presented at **ML in PL** AI Art Festival 2024 (the “**Festival**”).
-During the Festival the best selected works will be awarded the Festival Prize, the Students’ Prize and the Honorable Mentions.
+During the Festival the best selected works will be awarded the Festival Prize, the Students’ Prize.
 2. The Competition consists of two phases:
    I. **Call for Contribution phase** (the “**Call for Contribution**”) – participants are invited to send their works until 30.09.2024, 23:59 (AoE) and the representatives of the Organizer will select works for inclusion in the exhibition during the Festival.
 The Organizer will contact all selected works’ authors by 13.10.2024 and publicly announce the selection results on that date – the rules of this phase are described in the § 4 and § 5 of the Rules of the AI ART Competition.
    II. **Exhibition phase** (the “**Exhibition**”) – selected works will be displayed during 31.10.2024-10.11.2024 at the Academy of Fine Arts in Warsaw’s public exhibition space, as part of a free of charge exhibition accompanying the 2024 ML in PL AI Art Festival.
-Each exhibited work will participate in the competition for the Festival Prize, the Students’ Prize and the Honorable Mention – the rules of this phase are described in the § 7 and § 8 of the Rules of the AI ART Competition.
+Each exhibited work will participate in the competition for the Festival Prize and the Students’ Prize – the rules of this phase are described in the § 7 and § 8 of the Rules of the AI ART Competition.

 **§ 3\.
 THE PROJECT.**